Sharpening Handbook Logo

 General Guidelines

-Tom Wirsing recommends 45°, and has an impressive background to make such a claim.
+Tom Wirsing recommends a β of 45°, and has an impressive background to make such a claim.
 The platters he makes are very well done.

-Every time you resharpen, re-grind both sides of this scraper.
-This will clean off the residue left on the top edge by the scraping process (especially when scraping oily woods).
+Every time you resharpen, you can choose to re-grind both sides of this scraper, or not.
+If you do re-grind both sides, the action will clean off the residue left on the top edge by the scraping process (especially when scraping oily woods).

 Making the top and bottom angles the same makes this significantly easier as you can sharpen the top, flip the tool, and then sharpen the bottom.